Gloxounet/Deezer-Bot/README.md

 ### Prerequisites

-Before launching app.py, you need to make few modification to the user.txt file   return The user.txt file being organised like this :
+Before launching app.py, you need to make few modification to the user.txt file
+The user.txt file being organised like this :

 ```